hugo53/HUChart/README.md

 ## Features
 - Semi-circle chart (half pie chart) as an UIView Component.
-Easy to custom a suitable semi-circle chart without any struggle.
+Easy to customize a suitable semi-circle chart without any struggle.
 - Support iOS 6.1+
 - Support ARC